 The volunteers house has two rooms and a kitchen, to accommodate up to 5 volunteers.
 If there's not enough room, we have a lot of space for setting up tents to accommodate larger groups from about end of May on.
 We can provide tents, sleeping- bags and pads.

 About nutrition: please note that we can't provide full board.

-We'll of course provide the veggies growing here for volunteers to cook with, but since we are not funded the way we wished it was, the farm is not yet self-sufficient (and won't be for some time) and we don't have enough staff, we are not able to provide you with meals.
+We'll of course provide the veggies growing here for volunteers to cook with, but since we are not funded the way we wished it was, the farm is not yet self-sufficient (and won't be for some time) we are not able to provide you with meals.

 So it's relying on veggies and going to town (we do that once a week by car, but there's also a bike) when you need stuff from the store..

 The small town Sanski Most is located on the beautiful river Sana at the edge of Dinaric Alps in a hilly, green landscape.
 Hiking, swimming, visiting caves and waterfalls are some things to do in spare time here.